anjafeuer/anjasrezepte/README.md

-# creative-card
+# Creative Card
-webiste for ordering creative cards
+This is a mockup-website for ordering selfmade cards.